ramigs/strapi-nuxt-article/strapi-nuxt.md

 By default, the user registration process in Strapi does not include email confirmation.

-To enable it, go to **Roles & Permissions** from the left sidebar of the Admin dashboard.
-Click the Advanced Settings tab, enable the email confirmation option and save:
+To enable it, from the left sidebar of the Admin dashboard, click **Roles & Permissions**.
+Select the **Advanced Settings** tab, enable the "Enable email confirmation" option and save:

 ![Enable email confirmation Strapi](./strapi-nuxt-enable-email-confirmation.png)